William Byron (racing driver): 2018: Rookie of the Year

+2019: Playoff debut

 Byron started the 2019 season on a strong note as he won the Daytona 500 pole, heading a Hendrick lockout of the first two rows.
 His consistency in the regular season landed him in the playoffs for the first time in his career.
 Byron finished sixth at the Charlotte Roval to advance to the Round of 12.
 He was eliminated in the Round of 12 after the Kansas race.

+2020: First win

 In Duel 2 of the 2020 Bluegreen Vacations Duels, Byron scored the win to start fourth in the Daytona 500, but ultimately he would finish 40th in the race.
 He scored his first career Cup victory at the track in August at the Coke Zero Sugar 400, avoiding various wrecks and winning in overtime to advance to the playoffs.
 Byron, however, was eliminated following the first round at Bristol after finishing 38th due to an accident.
 Earlier in 2020, Byron signed an extension to his contract with Hendrick Motorsports through the 2022 Season.

+2021

 Byron started the 2021 season by qualifying second at the 2021 Daytona 500 while teammate Alex Bowman took the pole.
-After a 26th-place finish at the Daytona 500 and a 33rd-place finish in Daytona International Speedway's infield road course, Byron won the third race of the season at Homestead-Miami Speedway, leading 101 of the final 112 laps.
-Byron's victory started an eleven-race Top-10 streak, with Top 5 finishes at Martinsville, Talladega, Darlington and Dover.
-Byron's Top-10 streak would come at an end at the Circuit of the Americas road course, as he would finish 11th.
-Byron rebounded in the following race with a Top-5 finish at Charlotte in the Coca-Cola 600, finishing fourth.
+After a 26th place finish at the Daytona 500 and a 33rd place finish in Daytona International Speedway's infield road course, Byron won the third race of the season at Homestead-Miami Speedway, leading 101 of the final 112 laps.
+Byron's victory started an eleven-race top-ten streak, with top-five finishes at Martinsville, Talladega, Darlington, and Dover.
+Byron's top-ten streak would come to an end at the Circuit of the Americas road course, as he would finish eleventh.
+Byron rebounded in the following race with a top-five finish at Charlotte in the Coca-Cola 600, finishing fourth.
 After finishing 35th at Sonoma Raceway following a wreck, Byron rebounded with back-to-back third-place finishes at Nashville Superspeedway and the first of a double-header at Pocono Raceway.
-Byron struggled the next four races finishing outside the Top 10, but would finish sixth at the 2021 Go Bowling at The Glen.
+Byron struggled in the next four races, finishing outside the top-ten, but would finish sixth at the 2021 Go Bowling at The Glen.
 During the playoffs, Byron made it to the Round of 12, but struggled with poor finishes at Las Vegas and Talladega.
 Following the Charlotte Roval race, he was eliminated from the Round of 8.
-He finished the season with a career-high 10th in the points standings.
+He finished the season with a career-high tenth in the points standings.